emmekappa/google-drive-arq-backup-cleaner/README.md

 There isn't even a way to check when a file was trashed.
 Emptying the entire trash folder is just too risky.

-This script helps you safely cleanup Google Drive's trash by deleting only files that've been there for more than 30 days
+This script deletes all Arq Backup files
-<small>(or some other period of time)</small>.
+*WARNING* it will deletes all Google Drive binary (unknown) files which filename is 40chars

 ## Dependencies
 To use the Python script directly